xitop/edzed/docs/filters.rst

 .. class:: DataEdit

-  This class provides a set of simple data modifiers:
+  This class provides a set of simple data modifiers.
+Multiple modifiers may be chained (see examples below):

   .. classmethod:: add(key1=value1, key2=value2, ...)

     Add data items, existing values for the same key will be overwritten.

-  .. classmethod:: setdefault(key1=value1, key2=value2, ...)

-    Add data items, but only if such key is not already present.

   .. classmethod:: copy(srckey, dstkey)

     Copy the value associated with the *srckey* (must exist) to *dstkey*:
     ``data[dstkey] = data[srckey]``

-  .. classmethod:: rename(srckey, dstkey)

-    Rename a key.
-Like :meth:`copy`, but the *srckey* item is deleted afterward.

   .. classmethod:: delete(key1, key2, ...)

     Delete all items with given keys.
 Ignore missing keys.

-  .. classmethod:: permit(key1, key2, ...)

-    Delete all items *except* the given keys.

   .. classmethod:: modify(key, func)